Competing With Data & Analytics

 A socio-cybernetician and behavioral scientist, Kathleen Long battles operational risk.
 As CEO of Montage Analytics, a Mountain View, Calif., consultancy offering risk assessment software services and analytic reports, Long has combined her training with the experience of Montage Analytic’s CTO, Doug Campbell, in Bayesian network design.
 The company helps organizations better understand and mitigate everything from risky business practices and employee fraud to the big, unwieldy, nearly undetectable risks referred to as “black swans.”

 This isn’t an easy undertaking.
 Part of the problem, according to Long, is that not everyone knows how to define operational risk (if you can’t define it, you can’t guard against it).
 At the same time, the risk landscape is changing so fast that what happened yesterday is no longer a marker for what might happen tomorrow.

 “We are living in unprecedented times.
 You can’t say the past is a reliable predictor of the future,” says Long.
 “Too many events happen that are black swans that come out of the blue — Bernie Madoff, 9/11.
 Things have changed dramatically.
 And the fact that we are living in an increasingly globalized and networked world means that even small events happening somewhere on the other side of the world can quickly cascade around the globe and affect us in places we didn’t expect.”

-In a conversation with Renee Boucher Ferguson, a researcher and contributing editor at MIT Sloan Management Review, Dr. Long discussed the changing risk landscape and how big data and behavioral science can help.
+In a conversation with Renee Boucher Ferguson, a contributing editor at MIT Sloan Management Review, Long discussed the changing risk landscape and how big data and behavioral science can help.